jdegand/projection/README.md

 - I added another ng-content for image source.
 This ng-content was for a paragraph tag but I included a link inside the paragraph.
 Not sure if this is a good practice but it seems to work fine.
 - Didn't see much in the official angular docs about event handling and content projection.
 - I have seen examples where the ng-content is wrapped with another element (div) and the click event goes on the wrapper element.
+- I got the concept of changing the app-list-item to use ng-content, but I struggled getting ngTemplateOutletContext to work correctly.
+- I looked at [Thomas' blog article](https://medium.com/@thomas.laforge/create-a-highly-customizable-component-cc3a9805e4c5) and nothing really stuck out as totally different.
+- Adding the delete output to the todo-list component prompted an error to be thrown.
+If you type the TemplateRef as ListItemComponent, you get an error.
+- I thought about adding the context variable to the ListItemComponent, but I don't think you can overwrite it in the template.
+- If you are going to use NgTemplateOutlet in a list, I'd imagine you have to just set the object in the template.
+- Searching google for clarity proved fruitless.
+- Why would there be a danger to add ChangeDetectionStrategy.onPush?
+There is no mutation happening in the store.
+Not using async pipe means data could be out of sync?
+- One problem of using pull requests to figure out code is that there are limited comments in the code and most people leave the pull request description blank.
+- I thought about passing CardType as part of the context object to *ngTemplateOutlet.
+Then I guess you could have keep the old removeItem method.

 ## Continued Development

 - Accessibility issues with cities' background color.
 - Need to look into testing with content projection
+- Typescript issues

 ## Useful Resources